 The restaurants on Pine Avenue feature food from around the world, with something tasty for every appetite and every budget.
 After dark, the Avenue comes alive with night spots featuring music and entertainment.
 Saunter along the sidewalks and admire the LED display as thousands of colorful, ever-changing lights illuminate the street’s historic buildings in a warm glow. www.downtownlongbeach.org

 Rainbow Harbor Esplanade

-Rainbow Harbor bustles with waterborne activity.
-A walk along the Esplanade reveals luxury yachts, tall ships, charter vessels, water taxis, fishing boats and pleasure craft.
+The Rainbow Harbor bustles with waterborne activity.
+Walk along the Esplanade with luxury yachts, tall ships, charter vessels, water taxis, fishing boats and pleasure craft.

 The Pike Outlets